 2. Wailea Beach Resort by Marriott, Maui

-If you want a more resort-style hotel on a peninsula and adjacent to a wonderful beach, look no further than Maui?
+If you want a more resort-style hotel on a peninsula and adjacent to a wonderful beach, look no further than Maui.
 Of the three best Marriott Bonvoy hotels on Maui, the Ritz Kapalua is the most expensive on points, and the Marriott Wailea and Sheraton Maui cost fewer points.

 If I were spending my points, I would stay at the Marriott Wailea because of the resort area.
 I love Wailea, it gets bags of sunshine, and the beach is calm with golden sand.
 I love the boardwalk along the beach that joins all the resorts and the little mall behind the resorts where you can pick up essentials and cheap eats.

 The Wailea Beach Resort by Marriott Maui is a luxury Maui resort at the ocean’s edge with stunning pools, redesigned rooms, and unique amenities.
-This category 6 property starts at 50,000 Bonvoy points per night.

 This Marriott is within walking distance from the Four Seasons Maui, Wailea which is great if you want to take advantage of the restaurants and bars in the Four Seasons.
 Overall, Wailea is the most high-end resort area on the island or, in fact, all the Hawaiian islands.
 You will also find the Fairmont and the Andaz here.

 If you stay at the Marriott, you can enjoy evenings at the Four Seasons Maui for a much smaller price tag!
-A disadvantage of this property, beyond the resort fees, is that the Marriott is positioned on a rocky peninsula between beaches, which means that if you have a room at the entrance, which is the part of the resort furthers up the hill, it can be quite a walk to the beach.
+A disadvantage of this property, beyond the resort fees, is that the Marriott is positioned on a rocky peninsula between beaches, which means that if you have a room at the entrance, which is the part of the resort further up the hill, it can be quite a walk to the beach.

 I would stay, money no object, at the Four Seasons Wailea on Maui.
 We think that this is the best luxury hotel on Maui.
 Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels in that city or resort.
 There isn’t a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points or by collecting points on your credit card and spending them at a Four Seasons hotel.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.